embid13/foca-google/README.md

 1. Create a folder `example.com`
 2. Download all found documents (PDFs, DOCs, XLS' etc) into `example.com` folder
 3. Save URLs of all found documents into `example.com/0_log.txt`
-4. Save URLs of all found Git/SVN repositories into `example.com/0_repositories.txt`

 Alternatively, run: